 Study Abroad: Philosophy students are encouraged to take advantage of the study abroad programs in China.

-Minor: Students seeking a minor in philosophy are invited to work out an appropriate program with any member of the department.
-It must include a minimum of 18 hours of philosophy, at least six hours of which must be upper-division.
+Minor: Students seeking a minor in philosophy are invited to devise an appropriate program suitable to their interests.
+It must include a minimum of 18 hours of philosophy, at least 6 hours of which must be upper-division, with 3 of these at the 400 level.

 Many law schools and seminaries encourage philosophy as an undergraduate degree.
 Philosophy is also closely associated with such fields as: